 Day 5: Shinkansen (Bullet Train) to Kyoto & Private Walking Tour of Gion Geisha District

 Early morning at leisure to relax in your calming Japanese-style surroundings.
-Have a soak in the healing onsen, followed by a beautiful Japanese breakfast.
+Have a soak in the onsen, followed by a beautiful Japanese breakfast.

 Then it’s time to depart.
 You’ll be speeding west through central Japan via Japan’s iconic shinkansen (bullet train), a wonderfully pleasant way to travel.
 Eating and drinking on long-distance trains is a Japanese tradition: make sure to pick up a seasonal bento box (and some sake) for the journey.